 Many proponents of decreased animal protein consumption argue that such a diet creates metabolic acidosis.
 However, previous findings that showed a correlation between hip fracture incidence and animal protein intake in older women were negated by the consumption of plant food (1).
 Many plant foods are high in potassium.

-This finding is supported by a more recent study demonstrating that while dietary acid load is associated with chronic kidney disease (CKD), potassium intake was negatively associated with CKD, and protein intake had no association with CKD (2).
+This finding is supported by a more recent study demonstrating that while the dietary acid load is associated with chronic kidney disease (CKD), potassium intake was negatively associated with CKD, and protein intake had no association with CKD (2).

 A review of the scientific literature is overwhelmingly supportive of decreasing sodium while simultaneously increasing potassium for improved health benefits.
-Despite dietary guidelines of the same recommendation, it was determined that less than 0.015 percent of the population met the goals (3).
-More recent findings demonstrate an improvement from this number, but still show that only about 10 percent of American adults have a Na+/K+ ratio consistent with the WHO guidelines for reduced risk of mortality (4).
+Despite the dietary guidelines of the same recommendation, it was determined that less than 0.015 percent of the population met the goals (3).
+More recent findings demonstrate an improvement from this number, but still, show that only about 10 percent of American adults have a Na+/K+ ratio consistent with the WHO guidelines for reduced risk of mortality (4).

 A significant body of research supports the association of a high Na+/K+ ratio with an increase in hypertension (5, 6, 7, 8).
 Furthermore, it has been found that low sodium and high potassium intake reduces blood pressure in hypotensive, normotensive, and hypertensive individuals (9).

 A high Na+/K+ ratio has also been related to urinary stone disease (10)—a risk factor for and a predictor of CKD (11, 12).
 Likewise, an elevated ratio is associated with an increase in obesity (13) and is related to high insulin resistance and low insulin sensitivity (14).
 It has also been identified as a risk factor for stroke (15, 16, 17), and even all-cause mortality (17, 18).